LucaCiucci/differential-rs/doc/main.typ

 )

 #todo[
-  ... describe all the mapping functions AND ELI5...
+  - describe all the mapping functions
+  - ELI5
+  - port them in a more mathematical form, justify them
+  - try to find a closed forms
+  - analyze the size trend (i suppose polynomial $O(K^N)$ but i'm not sure)
+  - analyze the complexity of the mapping functions
 ]

-All the above methods are specialized are recursive but explicit forms are used for some shapes in order to reduce complexity.
+All the above methods are recursive but explicit forms are used for some shapes in order to reduce complexity.

 Given these mapping layout, we can easily express the "value" and "derivative" part:
 #todo[